Linutronix/TSN-Testbench/Documentation/test.rst

 Tested Hardware
 ---------------

-The Linux TSN ``Testbench`` has been successfully tested on the following hardware platforms and TSN NIC(s).
+The Linux RealTime Communication ``Testbench`` has been successfully tested on the following hardware platforms and TSN NIC(s).

 Hardware platforms: